kwanghoon/polyrpc/README.md

  - Allow to write client, server, and location-polymorphic functions
  - A polyrpc programming language system including a parser, a poly rpc type checker, a slicing compiler, a poly cs type checker, and a poly cs interpter.
  - A polymorphic location inference algorithm based on bidirectional typechecking.
+ - Syntactic sugar for location annotations (particularly for location-independent functions)

 ### News
  - A bidirectional location inference algorithm is available in the master branch.
-Examples are available at examples/bidilinks.
+Examples are available at examples.
  - Use --debug-parse to see a desugared term before the inference and --dump-typecheck to check a location inferenced term
  - For experts, --debug-typecheck is available to see how the bidirectional inference is working in detail.